weaveworks/weave/weavedns/README.md

 The weave IP address supplied to `weave launch-dns` must not be used by any other container, and the supplied network must contain all application networks.

+The DNS container can be stopped with `stop-dns`.

 ## Domain search paths